MuhEid/chapter-one-rn-task/README.md

     - Scan the QR code with Expo Go (iOS/Android app), or
     - Press `a` for Android emulator, `i` for iOS simulator, or `w` for web (if available)

+## Usage Notes

+-   Use the input to type a task title, pick a priority (High/Medium/Low), then tap **Add** or press the return key.
+-   Use the filter row (All/High/Medium/Low) to narrow the list by priority.
+Tap **All** to see everything again.
+-   Tap the circular button to mark a task as done/undone.
+Tap the trash icon to delete a task.
+-   Sorting is automatic: incomplete tasks at the top, completed at the bottom; newest first within each section.

 ## Project Structure

 -   `src/screens/Tasks.tsx`: The main app screen (home page)
 -   `src/components/TaskItem.tsx`: Individual task row component
--   `src/components/AddTaskBar.tsx`: Task input bar component
+-   `src/components/AddTaskBar.tsx`: Task input bar with priority selector
--   `src/types/task.ts`: Central Task type definition
+-   `src/types/task.ts`: Central Task and Priority type definitions

 ## Third-party Libraries